LGBudd/Champaign-Custom-Scenery/README.md

 - Buildings, roads, pylons, other objects: OpenStreetMap using osm2city: https://www.openstreetmap.org/ https://osm2city.readthedocs.io/en/latest/
 - FlightGear TerraSync objects
 - Orthophotos: USGS Orthophotos: https://earthexplorer.usgs.gov/ Credit: U.S. Geological Survey.
 Color correction done by a first-time amateur.

+The zip archives were created using the TerraGear and TerraGear-GUI programs developed by the FlightGear project.
+The file repository on Google Drive includes the source data.

 ### To Download
 **Note** that the file ChampaignSourceCode.zip is quite large in size but is NOT NEEDED for the scenery, only for further development should that be desired.
 It is not not needed unless you are a developer.